sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/operas-method.md

 ## Intent

+- split big goals into bite-sized chunks
 - Your operational process is more structured
 - You can apply different approaches to each step of the process
 - You can keep tabs on the status of various goals and objectives, using the step names as status indicators
+- stay committed to your goals without feeling like you are drowning in a never ending cycle of irrelevant 'side quests

 ## Solution